IgniteUI/help-topics/topics/03_Mobile Controls/00_Getting-Started/00_Referencing_Mobile_Resources_in_NetAdvantage_for_jQuery.md

 ![](images/01_ReferencingResourcesInJQueryMobile_2.png)

-> **Note:** See a complete list describing which framework versions are supported with each release of Ignite UI at [http://www.infragistics.com/help/supported-environments](http://www.infragistics.com/help/supported-environments).
+> **Note:** See a complete list describing which framework versions are supported with each release of %%ProductName%% at [http://www.infragistics.com/help/supported-environments](http://www.infragistics.com/help/supported-environments).

 ### Referencing JavaScript libraries